michaelboyles/formula/docs/src/content/docs/components/controls/IntegerInput.md

 ---

 `<IntegerInput>` renders an `<input type="number">` element whose value field is bound and which includes all of Formula's required handlers.
+It does not accept decimal values.
+If the user attempts to enter one, it will be rounded to the nearest integer.

-`NaN` is used to represent a blank field.
+The value `NaN` is used when the field is blank.
 It's also used for "intermediate values": strings which aren't themselves a valid number but might become one after additional keystrokes.
 For example, `+`, `-`, or `-.`.

 ## Sample usage